 - The examination is administered online with automated proctoring.

 - Each applicant has two hours to complete the examination (unless accommodations have been requested under the ADA and approved).

 - Examination sessions are not scheduled in advance.
 They are available at all times, unless the hosting company is maintaining its servers or the servers are full in capacity.

 - There are 70 multiple choice questions.
 All of the questions are equal in value.
 Each question has five answer choices.
 There is only one correct answer for each question.

 - Candidates must score 80% or higher on the examination in order to pass and receive certification.

-Notification of Exam Score: Candidates will receive immediate notification of their exam score within their individual program portal.
-Information about individual candidates and examination results will not be released to any party other than candidates or group administrators.
+Notification of Exam Score: Candidates will receive an email notification once the results of their exam score and proctoring report are available.
+The score can be found in the test report within the individual’s ACBIS portal.
+Information about individual candidates and examination results will not be released to any party other than candidates or group administrators (if authorized by the candidates).
 Candidates’ scores are not released to anyone, including the candidate, by telephone.

 Retakes: Candidates who do not pass the examination on the first attempt may take one retest within the one year deadline of the initial application submission date at no additional charge.
 Candidates will need to contact ACBIS for the retake.